azagaya/laigter-docs/docs/source/Introduction/main-window.rst

 .. image:: img/Slider.png

-The usage is simple.
-You can grab it from the right little square indicator, or you can simply write a number, and the slider value will be updated.
+The usage is simple: you can grab it from the right little square indicator, or you can simply write a number, and the slider value will be updated.
 And that's all!

 .. |open| image:: img/open.png
           :scale: 50 %